Our Most Frequently Asked Questions

 TimberNook can be combined with existing businesses–including schools, daycare centers, occupational therapy practices, and even other outdoor programs–or it can be a stand-alone business opportunity.

-Do I have to develop my own camp curriculum?
+Do I have to develop my own curriculum?

 One of the many benefits of TimberNook is that our team of curriculum developers design highly-creative and never-done-before curriculum every year for TimberNook providers.
 These curricula are adaptable across a wide-range of locations and are provided as part of your programming fee.

-What does a typical day at a TimberNook camp look like?
+What does a typical day at TimberNook look like?

 There is no typical day!
 We do everything from re-creating stories in nature to building elaborate designs and structures out in the woods to hosting enchanted forest parties at night.
 As part of the TimberNook philosophy, unstructured free play is incorporated into every day, and children take the lead.
 TimberNook reveals the fun in outdoor play.

-TimberNook programming can be done year-round, in every season; including summer and seasonal camps, after-school programs, birthday parties, and holiday camps.
+TimberNook programming can be done year-round, in every season; including week-long summer experiences, after-school programs, birthday parties, and holiday events.

 What ongoing support is available for providers?